OK, so it's not swimsuit season. Yet.

-Dr. Ellen Carraro, a bariatric surgeon with Novant Health Bariatric Solutions in Charlotte, North Carolina, offers several suggestions to maintain your weight loss, whether it’s your New Year’s resolution or a midsummer launch.
+Dr. Ellen Carraro, a bariatric surgeon with Novant Health Bariatric Solutions in Charlotte, North Carolina, offers several suggestions to help you get started or inspire you to stick with good habits.

 “The goal shouId be a true lifestyle change to reach a sustainable outcome,” Carraro said.
 “You want to set new habits and not make just a transient change.”